 The full press release can be viewed

-applications for the Bursary will need to be made on the NWSSP Students Awards Services Welsh Health Education Registration System, after May 3rd 2017.
+applications for the Bursary will need to be made on the NWSSP Students Awards Services Welsh Health Education Registration System.
 Applications made before this will be rejected.

 What courses are eligible for NHS funding?

 To apply for the funding available through this scheme, as detailed above, you will need to register and apply on the following link;